opencrvs/infrastructure/examples/dev/README.md

 > If you don't have public IP Address please follow guide "How to run traefik with self-signed SSL Certificate", see [TODO](#link-goes-here)

+**4. Github oprganisation**

+* You must have a Github Organisation, and a private Github repository hosting your forked countryconfig

+**5. Dockerhub oprganisation**

+* You must have a Dockerhub Organisation, and a private Dockerhub repository with read/write permissions to host a published image from your forked countryconfig

+**6. SMTP**

+* You must have an SMTP service, an email inbox for system support and SMTP API details.
+We recommend that the support email inbox is configured to forward to a messaging channel (e.g.: Slack / Microsoft Teams) that all your Devops engineers and Project Managers have access to.

+**7. (optional) SMS gateway**

+* OpenCRVS sends either emails or SMS messages to staff and members of the public, but both methods are not possible simultaneaously without a complex configuration in development.
+We recommend that during your intial setup to use "Email" and then you can manually customise these settings later.

 ---

 # Deploy OpenCRVS with GitHub Actions Workflows